-Focussing on the case of local-type primordial non-Gaussianity, we described how to obtain, up to linear order over $\fNL$, the one-cell saddle-point associated with the probability distributions $\cP_L(\delta_L)$ and $\cP(\delta)$ of the linear and nonlinear density contrasts within spherical cells.
-This gives the quasi-linear limit of these distributions as well as the large-mass exponential falloff of the halo mass function.
-An advantage of our method is that it allows us to explicitly check that realistic amounts of primordial non-Gaussianity have no significant effect on the density profile of this saddle-point.
-This ensures that shell-crossing appears for (almost) the same nonlinear density $\delta_+ \ga 200$ (see Valageas 2009b), so that the large-mass tail of the halo mass function can be derived provided halos are defined by a nonlinear density threshold that is below this upper bound (which is indeed the case).
-Although this procedure only gives the large-mass tail, we have proposed a simple change of variable, applied to the mass function fitted to Gaussian numerical simulations, that obeys this large-mass asymptotic while keeping the mass function normalized to unity.
-If one uses the Press-Schechter mass function this gives back the result of Matarrese et al. (2000) but we argue that this procedure is somewhat more natural if one wishes to recover a more accurate mass function in the Gaussian case.
-We also checked that this agrees well with results from non-Gaussian numerical simulations.
+Focusing on the case of local-type primordial non-Gaussianity, we described how to obtain, up to linear order over $\fNL$, the one-cell saddle point associated with the probability distributions $\cP_L(\delta_L)$ and $\cP(\delta)$ of the linear and nonlinear density contrasts within spherical cells.
+This gives the quasi-linear limit of these distributions, as well as the high-mass exponential falloff of the halo mass function.
+One advantage of our method is that it allows us to explicitly check that realistic amounts of primordial non-Gaussianity have no significant effect on the density profile of this saddle point.
+This ensures that shell crossing appears for (almost) the same nonlinear density $\delta_+ \ga 200$ (see Valageas 2009b), so that the high-mass tail of the halo mass function can be derived provided halos are defined by a nonlinear density threshold that is below this upper bound (which is indeed the case).
+Although this procedure only gives the high-mass tail, we proposed a simple change of variable, applied to the mass function fitted to Gaussian numerical simulations, that obeys this high-mass asymptotic while keeping the mass function normalized to unity.
+If one uses the Press-Schechter mass function, this gives back the result of Matarrese et al. (2000), but we argue that this procedure is somewhat more natural if one wishes to recover a more accurate mass function in the Gaussian case.
+We also checked that this agrees with results from non-Gaussian numerical simulations.